-LOW-LEVEL LANGUAGE A also used as a reference to fundamental computer language whose structure is suitable for the computer to recognize and process.
+fundamental computer language whose structure is suitable for the computer to recognize and process.
 Assembly and machine languages are low level languages.
-Contrasted with high level languages whose structures resemble English.
+Contrasted with high level lanwhose structures guages resemble English.

 MEGABYTE It is a measure of computer memory equivalent to 1,048,576 bytes.
 It is also written as MB.